bradyrx/website/_pages/cv.md

 _Emergence of Anthropogenic Trends in California Current Upwelling in the Presence of Natural Climate Variability_.
 NCAR Oceanography Section.
 (Boulder, CO)

 ### Conference Talks
+`2020`
+_Lagrangian circulation of carbon from the Southern Ocean abyss_.
+Department of Energy Computational Science Graduate Fellowship Annual Review. (remote)

 `2019`
 _Skillful multiyear predictions of ocean acidification in the California Current System_.
 Eastern Pacific Ocean Conference.
 (South Lake Tahoe, CA)